 - Direct and relevant help which has not been outsourced.

-Who is Eligible in Getting an Easy Travel Insurance International Travel Plan?
+Who is eligible to get an Easy Travel Insurance International travel plan?

 The Inbound Travel Insurance plan from Easy Insurance is a unique policy which has been created for that niche traveller who has arrived in Australia, is not an Australian resident, but needs to be covered by travel insurance for their time here.
 The Inbound Travel Insurance policy is available to:

 - Those entering Australia temporarily

 - Those travelling within Australia, and cannot be used solely for returning to your home country